 Additionally, each kit comes with the unit, USB-C power cord, LAN cable, and user manual.
 You can buy both units as a 3-pack kit or as a single router unit.

-It’s easy to conclude that Eero Pro 6 is a better choice.
+It’s easy to conclude that Eero Pro 6 is a better choice in a Eero 6 vs Eero Pro 6 mashup.
 But, let’s get into more details and compare both meshes in terms of

-To see how each mesh performs, we compared the speed of both meshes on a wired backhaul and wireless backhaul.
+To see how each mesh performed, I compared the speed of both meshes on a wired backhaul and wireless backhaul.
 But, it’s important to remember that your current internet plan limits the maximum speeds you can get.

-We’ll also stack both meshes against each other to see if they deliver the wireless coverage they advertise.
+I also stacked both meshes against each other in this Eero 6 vs Eero Pro 6 test to see if they could deliver the wireless coverage they advertise (they did).

 Eero 6